cakebatterandsprinkles/portfolio-gatsby/src/posts/39-uncommon_symbols.md

 ― Steven Moffat
 ```

-[Tilde (~)](https://en.wikipedia.org/wiki/Tilde#Punctuation) is mainly used to indicate "approximately" or "about": `~120 means approximately 120.` In some Asian languages it can be used to indicate a range between two numbers.
+[Tilde (~)](https://en.wikipedia.org/wiki/Tilde#Punctuation) is mainly used to indicate "approximately" or "about": `~120 means approximately 120.` In some Asian languages, it can be used to indicate a range between two numbers.
 For example, `1~20` means `1 to 20`, `~50` means `up to 50`, and `50~` means `more than 50`.

 ---

 **NOTE:**

-There are many other symbols that look like a dash.
+Many other symbols look like a dash.
 For example, [Chōonpu](https://en.wikipedia.org/wiki/Ch%C5%8Donpu) (also known as **Katakana-Hiragana Prolonged Sound Mark**) exists in the Japanese written language and is a sign that looks very much like a dash.
-It is slightly longer (ー) and is used to lengthen vovels, and it is important as it changes the meaning of the word.
+It is slightly longer (ー) and is used to lengthen vowels, and it is important as it changes the meaning of the word.
 Tilde can be used for the same purpose, but only in unofficial settings.
 Chōonpu also looks similar to the kanji character 一 ("one").

 ![the word takushī written vertically with chōonpu](../images/blog/symbols/Taxis_Zone_in_Tokyo_2008.jpg)